 The Basics: Overview

-Take steps today to lower your risk of heart disease and heart attack.
+Take steps today to lower your risk of heart disease.
 Heart disease is the leading cause of death for both men and women in the United States.

 To help prevent heart disease, you can:

 - Eat healthy.

 - Quit smoking and stay away from secondhand smoke.

 - Control your cholesterol (“koh-LEHS-tuh-rahl”) and blood pressure.

 - If you drink alcohol, drink only in moderation.

 Am I at risk for heart disease?

 You are at higher risk for heart disease if you:

 - Have high cholesterol or high blood pressure